 More of a visual learner?
 Check out this video for 20 proven ways to market your online course:

-How to market an online course before it’s published
+How to market an online course before you publish it

 Research some of the existing online courses related to your topic so that you have a good idea of what is included in those courses and how they are presented.
 The goal here is to determine how you will differentiate your course from your competition.
 What areas of your topic will you cover that your competition missed?
 What value can you add to your course that is not included in the others?